 - Seasonality of certain business components;

-- Natural gas, natural gas liquids, and olefins prices, supply, and demand;
+- Natural gas and natural gas liquids prices, supply, and demand;

 - Demand for our services.

-Forward-looking statements are based on numerous assumptions, uncertainties and risks that could cause future events or results to be materially different from those stated or implied in this report.
+Forward-looking statements are based on numerous assumptions, uncertainties and risks that could cause future events or results to be materially different from those stated or implied herein.
 Many of the factors that will determine these results are beyond our ability to control or predict.
 Specific factors that could cause actual results to differ from results contemplated by the forward-looking statements include, among others, the following:

-- Whether we will produce sufficient cash flows to provide the level of cash distributions that Williams expects;
+- Whether we will produce sufficient cash flows to provide expected levels of cash distributions;

 - Whether we elect to pay expected levels of cash distributions;

-- Whether we will be able to effectively execute our financing plan including the receipt of anticipated levels of proceeds from planned asset sales;
+- Whether we will be able to effectively execute our financing plan;

 - Volatility of pricing including the effect of lower than anticipated energy commodity prices and margins;